 Tree Planting Program

 The Save the Rain Tree Planting Program has developed a robust tree planting strategy for neighborhoods throughout the City of Syracuse.
-This collaborative initiative will support the planting of 8,500 trees by 2018.
+This collaborative initiative supports the planting of thousands of trees!

 Onondaga County Save the Rain, Cornell University Cooperative Extension of Onondaga County and Syracuse Parks Department are partnering to identify planting sites and to coordinate tree planting and care.
 After the tree is planted, the City of Syracuse will oversee watering and pruning of trees.
 There will be workshops and volunteer planting events to educate interested residents in how to plant and care for their tree.